doristef/Noroff-Final-Project/README.md

  2. cd Noroff-Final-Project

- 3. npm install
+ 3. npm i

  4. npm run serve

  5. Open brower to localhost:8080/

+ Now the project is running on localhost!
 ```
 ## Server Side
 ```
-This project makes use of PHP.
+This project makes use of PHP and JSON.
 PHP code is available at https://github.com/Noroff-Education/project-exam-2
 ```